Nitrogen Plasma Passivated Niobium Resonators for Superconducting Quantum Circuits

 To test the stability of the passivated samples over time, we allow some of the samples to age in an ambient environment for 45 days.
 Figure \ref{fig:qvalues}(a) indicates the change in $\rm{F\delta_{TLS}}$ after this aging duration.
 We observe negligible change in $\rm{F\delta_{TLS}}$ for the untreated devices, indicating that the oxide had already reached self-limited thickness before the first measurement.
 The passivated resonators exhibit increased $\rm{F\delta_{TLS}}$ of varying degrees.
 In particular, two of the five passivated resonators maintained a significantly lower $\rm{F\delta_{TLS}}$ compared to the untreated resonators, validating the stability of the passivated samples.
 Three of the passivated resonators, however, exhibited a significant increase in $\rm{F\delta_{TLS}}$, which could be due to additional contamination of the resonators during storage.
-Visual inspection reveals significant residue and debris in the gap regions of CPWs for the resonators with significantly increased $\rm{F\delta_{TLS}}$, indicating that the reduced performance could be due to contamination during storage.
-In Fig. \ref{fig:qvalues}(b) we indicate the change in $\rm{Q_\mathrm{i}^\mathrm{HP}}$ for the aged devices.
+Visual inspection reveals significant residue and debris in the gap regions of CPWs for the resonators with significantly increased $\rm{F\delta_{TLS}}$. \kater{We attribute this debris to the process of removing, storing, and re-gluing samples into the sample package for the second measurement.} In Fig. \ref{fig:qvalues}(b) we indicate the change in $\rm{Q_\mathrm{i}^\mathrm{HP}}$ for the aged devices.
 For all samples we observe a reduction in $\rm{Q_\mathrm{i}^\mathrm{HP}}$ after aging.